upasna2002/JCB-price-prediction/README.md

 In this we have coloumns or data of dates of purchase and sale.

-THe problem set is to analyse data and predict price according to its date of purchase and sale
+The problem set is to analyse data and predict price according to its date of purchase and sale.